Robin Corbett: Early life

-Corbett was born at Fremantle, Western Australia, to Marguerite Adele (née Mainwaring) and Thomas William Corbett.
-His parents had recently immigrated to Australia from England.
-His father, a foundry worker and mechanical engineer, was a militant unionist, and his involvement in certain demonstrations resulted in he and his family being repatriated to England in 1935.
-They resettled in West Bromwich, and Corbett attended Holly Lodge Grammar School in Smethwick, leaving at the age of sixteen.
+Corbett was born in Fremantle, Western Australia, to Marguerite Adele (née Mainwaring) and Thomas William Corbett.
+His parents had recently moved to Australia from England.
+His father, working in a foundry and being a mechanical engineer, was a fervent union supporter.
+His active participation in some protests led to his and his family's deportation back to England in 1935.They resettled in West Bromwich, and Corbett attended Holly Lodge Grammar School in Smethwick, leaving at the age of sixteen.
 He was called up for two years' national service in the Royal Air Force in 1951.
 After completing his national service he became a journalist, first for the Birmingham Evening Mail and then for the Daily Mirror.
 In 1968 he became deputy editor of Farmer's Weekly, then worked for IPC Magazines in 1970, where he stayed until his election to parliament in 1974.

 Parliamentary career

 Corbett first stood for Parliament at Hemel Hempstead in 1966, and then in a 1967 by-election at West Derbyshire, but was unsuccessful at both attempts.

-He was elected Labour Member of Parliament (MP) for Hemel Hempstead at the October 1974 general election, but he lost the seat at the general election in 1979.
+He was elected Labour member of parliament (MP) for Hemel Hempstead at the October 1974 general election, but he lost the seat at the general election in 1979.
 He then returned to IPC Magazines, working as a communications consultant until he returned to parliament in the 1983 general election, representing Birmingham Erdington.
 He held this seat until retiring from the House of Commons at the 2001 general election, when Siôn Simon succeeded him as Labour Member of Parliament for Birmingham Erdington.

 In the House of Commons, Corbett served as Opposition Spokesman for Home Affairs (1979–1992), then for National Heritage, Broadcasting and Press until 1995.
 He was a Labour Party Whip from 1984 until 1987, and Chairman of the Home Affairs Select Committee from 1999 to 2001.
-His Private Member’s Bill, still law today, granted lifetime anonymity for rape victims in court and media.
+His Private Member's Bill, still law today, granted lifetime anonymity for rape victims in court and media.

 House of Lords

 Created a Life Peer as Baron Corbett of Castle Vale, of Erdington in the County of West Midlands, on 5 July 2001, his political interests included Home Office, police, civil liberties, the motor industry, manufacturing, disability, children's rights, alternative energy, environment, agriculture, animal welfare, and the press and broadcasting.
 He was Chairman of the All Party Penal Affairs Group, a parliamentary organisation clerked by the Prison Reform Trust, and a Patron of the Forum on Prisoner Education and UNLOCK, The National Association of Ex-Offenders.
 He was chairman of the all-party British Parliamentary Committee for Iran Freedom and Chairman of Friends of Cyprus.

-Lord Corbett was a Vice-President of the Debating Group.
+Lord Corbett was a vice-president of the Debating Group.

 Family

 Married to Val Hudson in 1970, they had one daughter, Polly Hudson, a columnist for the Daily Mirror.
-Lord Corbett also had a daughter and a son from a previous marriage.
+Corbett also had a daughter and a son from a previous marriage.